baaivision/Emu/README.md

 ## Inference

-At present, we provide inference code that can process interleaved image-text as input, and output text.
+At present, we provide inference code that can process interleaved image-text and **video** as input, and output text.

 For instruction-tuned model, we provide examples for image captioning, visual question answering, and interleaved multi-image understanding: